-Your child may eat most foods but should avoid hot dogs, steak, chicken, pizza and nuts.
-These are foods that can get stuck in your child’s oesophagus and may not pass into the stomach.
-If this happens, your child may vomit the piece of food to clear the oesophagus or he or she may need to be hospitalised to remove the food.
+Your child may eat most foods but should avoid hot dogs, steak, chicken, pizza, and nuts.
+These are foods that can get stuck in your child’s esophagus and may not pass into the stomach.
+If this happens, your child may vomit the piece of food to clear the esophagus or he or she may need to be hospitalized to remove the food.
 This is uncomfortable and sometimes frightening.
 It is best to prevent this situation, by avoiding potentially problematic foods, for the first 3 months after the operation.

 Diet After Nissen Fundoplication Surgery

 This diet information is for patients who have recently had Nissen fundoplication surgery to correct reflux disease or to repair various types of hernias, such as a hiatal hernia and intrathoracic stomach.
 This diet may also be used for other gastrointestinal surgeries, such as Heller myotomy and repair of achalasia.
 The diet will help control diarrhea, excess gas and swallowing problems, which may occur after this type of surgery.

 Nissen fundoplication in children, and postoperative acid reducing

 Outcome after Computer-Assisted (Robotic) Nissen Fundoplication in Children Measured as Pre- and Postoperative Acid Reducing and Asthma Medications Use.